goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.19.
 Install your packages with `npm ci`

 **TL;DR:** You have to be sure that production code uses the exact version of the packages you have tested it with.
-Run `npm ci` to do a clean install of your dependencies matching package.json and package-lock.json.
+Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
 Using this command is recommended in automated environments such as continuous integration pipelines.
-It is stricter by throwing an error if the versions in package.json and package-lock.json do not match.
-Since it can be significantly faster than `npm install`, it can also save you CI pipeline minutes.
-See [here](https://docs.npmjs.com/cli/ci.html#description) for more info.

-**Otherwise:****** QA will thoroughly test the code and approve a version that will behave differently in production.
-Even worse, different servers in the same production cluster might run different code
+**Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
+Even worse, different servers in the same production cluster might run different code.

 🔗 [**Read More: Use npm ci**](/sections/production/installpackageswithnpmci.md)